Statement of Curriculum Intent

 The use of information and communication technology is an integral part of the National Curriculum and is a key skill for everyday life in a rapidly-changing world.
 Computers, tablets and programmable robots are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.

 At Wath Central, the intention is for children to develop the skills necessary for children to be able to use digital devices and information in an effective way and become confident, independent and safe users of technological devices.

 1. To encourage children to acquire and develop key knowledge and understanding of programming, information technology and digital literacy.

 2. To provide a relevant, challenging and enjoyable curriculum for ICT and computing for all pupils that meets the requirements within the National Curriculum.

 3. To use ICT and computing as a tool to enhance learning throughout the curriculum.

 4. To equip pupils with the confidence and capability to use ICT and computing throughout their later life.

-5. To explore attitudes towards Computing and its value and potential dangers to the individual and society in
+5. To explore attitudes towards Computing and its value and potential dangers to the individual and society in general.

 Implementation - Our Curriculum